mingjun1120/FYP/README.md

 these 3 regular expression and perform crawling.
 (Refer to **How to run** section)

-## Website used to learn pattern and create regular expression:
+## Website used to learn links pattern and create regular expression:
 Either one of the websites below will do since both produce the same link structure pattern:
 - http://www.sixcrazyminutes.com/forums/ **(I use this)**
 - https://www.gardenstew.com/